Letters from Harold Edward Elliott to his family January 1916 - June 1916 - Part 4

 is much further up the lines than us so

-one wont see much of each other for a time
+we wont see much of each other for a time

-I made Charlie a L. Corpl yesterday.
+I made Charlie a L Corpl yesterday.
 He

 is coming on.
 I made Mrs Clarksons